W00glin/ansible_pop_os-desktop-/README.md

-# Ansible Ubuntu setup
+# Ansible Pop!_OS setup
-This is my own personal fork for Ansible roles to setup Ubuntu desktop.
-This playbook is focused on quickly deploying a "ready to use" Ubuntu Desktop.
+This is my own "personal" fork for Ansible roles to setup Pop!_OS.
+This playbook is focused on quickly deploying a "ready to use" Pop!_OS machine.
+It install a number of utilites that I use for homelab work, "dev" work and gaming.

 ## Requirements